NicoVIII/Basealize/README.md

 # Basealize

 Basealize is a small base library which allows creating and parsing strings for different bases.
-Per default we use the decimal base 10 but there are other interesting bases as well which should be easily usable.
+Per default we use the decimal base ten but there are other interesting bases as well which should be easily usable.

 For now these libraries target F#, but I plan to add a C# layer for easy interop!

 ## Dozenalize

-The base 12 is an interesting one because it needs only 2 characters more and the base 12 is highly composable.
+Base twelve is an interesting one because it needs only 2 characters more and the base twelve is highly composable.

 https://en.wikipedia.org/wiki/Duodecimal